 Antibiotics don't typically have any effect on your menstrual cycle.
 If you notice irregular periods around the time you're taking antibiotics, it's likely to be caused by illness or stress.
 They may not affect your period, but some antibiotics can make you more at risk for a yeast infection.

-For more information, take a look at the pill package insert.
-It might say that women have had "contraceptive failure and breakthrough bleeding" after taking antibiotics like ampicillin.
+For more information, take a look at your birth control pill's package insert.
+It might say that women and people who menstruate have had "contraceptive failure and breakthrough bleeding" after taking antibiotics like ampicillin.

 Drugs like Rifampin interfere with birth control pills at the hormonal level.
 To understand why you need to know how birth control pills affect your hormones.